Henry Shimer

 Henry Shimer (September 21, 1828 – July 28, 1895) was a naturalist and physician in Mount Carroll, Illinois.
 He was also a teacher at the Mount Carroll Seminary, which later became Shimer College; he was the husband of the seminary's founder, Frances Shimer.

 On July 28, 1895, Shimer committed suicide, either with a revolver or by hanging.
 He had amended his will five days previously to leave his entire fortune to his wife, leaving his mother and sister destitute.

 Biography

 Early life

 Shimer was born on September 21, 1828, in West Vincent Township, Pennsylvania.
 He worked as a stone mason in his youth and took up teaching at the age of 18.

 In March 1854, Shimer left Pennsylvania and traveled west to Mount Carroll, Illinois after a failed love affair.
 He may have done work on the construction or expansion of the Mount Carroll Seminary, for which the owners were unable to pay him.

 Marriage

 On December 22, 1857, Shimer and Frances Ann Wood, the co-principal of the Mount Carroll Seminary, were married.
-Their union was widely reputed to be a marriage of convenience.
+Frances "Frank" was a trans-gender woman who had earlier had a relationship with Cinderella Gregory which continued after her marriage.
+The marriage with Shimer was widely reputed to be a marriage of convenience.
+Shortly after the marriage, Shimer went to study medicine and when he returned they had separate rooms.